Navigate U.S. visa options with 2026 approval data for L-1, O-1, H-1B, EB-1, EB-2 NIW, and EB-5. Evidence checklists and cost breakdowns included.

 Timeline: Rural 10-12 months, Urban 3-5 years.

-Get Your Free Visa Strategy Evaluation.
+Get Your Free Visa Strategy Evaluation

-Can I switch from L-1 to O-1?
 You may switch from an L-1 visa to an O-1 visa.
 This is done by many founders who have exited large companies.
 You are obliged to meet the O-1 requirements yourself, although having been employed as an executive in an L-1 can demonstrate to them that you are playing a significant role.